green-party-dublin-central/nh-web/site/content/post/what-have-the-greens-done-for-you.md

 I will continue to watch progress on this issue like a hawk.
 Camera enforcement is a win win solution for road safety in Ireland.

+###### Safe Access Zones

+Everybody should also have the right to access healthcare, including abortion services, in dignity, privacy and safety.
+People should have the right to go to work without harassment or intimidating behaviour while doing their job.
+Since being elected, I consistently worked alongside the Together for Safety campaign to bring forward legislation that would enforce 100 metre Safe Access Zones around all family planning clinics / maternity hospitals / health care facilities in Ireland who provide or give information on abortion.
+After a lot of dedicated campaigning, in particular by those in Together for Safety, we finally saw this legislation come into operation in October of this year.

 ###### Palestine

 Firstly, I want to express my horror at the actions we have seen perpetrated over the past year in Gaza.
 I have been particularly distressed at the scale of the suffering of so many innocent children.
 These atrocities have shaken the Irish people to our core.
 Our country has a long standing solidarity with the Palestinian people, whose suffering invokes memories from our own historical narrative and I believe that Ireland has a very important role to play in speaking for the people of Palestine on an international level.